xalt/xalt/docs/source/095_xalt_env_vars.rst

    only for task 0.
 This option will report whether an execution will be tracked or why not for task 0.

-*run* : This shows output for execution that will be tracked.
-There is nothing printed when a program is not being tracked.
+*run* : This shows output just like *yes* except that there is only output when the executable is acceptable by the path test.

 Special Debugging variables for XALT